NCAS-CMS/cfa-conventions/source/cfa.md

 * For each fragment, identifies the file in which it is stored.

-* Names the string-valued variable containing the URIs of the files, which may be fully qualified URLs, containing the fragments.
+* Names the string-valued variable containing the URIs of the files containing the fragments.
   Each value identifies the external resource which contains the fragment.

   The URI may contain a string substitution defined by the **`substitutions`** attribute of the `file` variable.
   This attribute takes a string value comprising blank-separated elements of the form "`base: substitution`", where `base` is a case-sensitive keyword that defines the part of a file URI which is to be replaced by the string defined by `substitution`.